corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 *Notary change:* Reference state users usually do not have permission to change the notary assigned to a reference state.
 If you add a reference state to a transaction that is assigned to a different notary than the input and output states, you must move the inputs and outputs to the notary used by the reference state.

 You cannot commit a transaction to a ledger if you add two or more reference states that are assigned to different notaries.
-If you add reference states assigned to multiple different notaries to a transaction builder, then the check below will fail.
+If you add reference states assigned to multiple notaries to a transaction builder, then the check below will fail.